benchristel/refactoring-workshop/seven-deadly-smells.md

 # The Seven Deadly Smells

 Refactoring works best when guided by a knowledge of _code smells_.
-Code smells are harmful patterns that often accrete in code as it changes.
+Code smells are anti-patterns that often accrete in code as it changes.
 The presence of a code smell typically means that the code *may* be difficult or risky to change later.